 Don’t have time to buy (or rent) a carpet cleaning machine?
 Not a problem: You can clean stains by hand.

 1. Suck It Up

-Step #1: Vacuum as much loose dust and debris as possible from around the stain on the car seat.
-Use your vacuum cleaner’s hose attachment (with the upholstery tool attachment, if it has one) or a hand-held vacuum.
-If you have a crevice tool, use that to get way down into the crevices of the car seat, such as along the seams and between gaps.
+Vacuum loose dust and debris from around the stain on the car seat.
+Use the vacuum cleaner’s hose attachment (with the upholstery tool attachment) or a hand-held vacuum.
+Bonus points for a crevice tool that lets you get between gaps and along seams.

-Step #2: If the stain is fresh, use a clean Edgeless Microfiber Towel to blot the wet area.
-Continue blotting until your cloth isn’t picking up any liquid.
+For fresh stains, use a clean microfiber towel to blot the wet area.
+Continue blotting until your cloth stops picking up liquid.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 4. Break out the Brush

 For tough stains, massage the affected area with a soft-bristled brush or even a makeup brush that you no longer use.
 Avoid rubbing too hard or you could damage the fabric’s fibers.

 For the plant-based enzymes to do their work, let your stain remover sit for at least 15 minutes.
 We find that 8 hours or overnight provides better results.